seqis/ObsidianMOC/README.md

 ## Existentialism
 ### Jean-Paul Sartre
+### Albert Camus
+#### Sisyphus
 ### Authenticity

 ```

-Each of these sections can include Dataview queries or links that automatically pull in notes related to that specific subtopic or sub-subtopic.
+EACH of these `## Sections` or `#### Sub-Sections` in the MOC would contain their own specific Dataview queries that automatically pull in any & all notes that link out to that specific subtopic or *sub*-subtopic.

 ---

 #### **MOCs and Dynamic Content: How They Work with Dataview**

-A key feature that makes MOCs so powerful is their ability to remain **dynamic** with the help of the Dataview plugin.
-Instead of manually updating your MOCs every time you create or modify a note, Dataview queries will automatically pull in notes that reference a specific section of the MOC.
+A key feature that makes MOCs so powerful is their ability to remain **dynamic** (meaning that they update automatically, on their own) with the help of the Dataview plugin.
+Instead of manually updating your MOCs every time you create or modify a note, Dataview queries constantly get auto-updated as you add, modify or remove notes in your vault.
+The crafted Dataview queries will automatically pull in notes that reference a specific section of the MOC.

-For example, if you create a new note about **Marcus Aurelius**, and in that note you include a link back to the `[[Philosophy MOC#Stoicism]]` section, the note will automatically show up under the Stoicism section of your MOC, without you having to do anything extra.
+For example, if you create a new note about **Marcus Aurelius**, and in that note you include a link in the note to the `[[Philosophy MOC#Stoicism]]` section, the note will automatically show up under the Stoicism section of your MOC, without you having to do anything else, no editing of the MOC is required, only a new note pointing to that section that the Dataview query is scanning for.

 This turns your MOC into a **self-updating, living document**.

-In practice, Dataview queries might look something like this:
+In practice, Dataview queries might look something like this for just the `## Stoicism` section:

 ```
 Philosophy MOC (this is the note title)